minio/docs/source/reference/minio-mc/mc-ready.rst

 Check if a cluster is down for maintenance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following command checks if the cluster can maintain read and write quorum during maintenance.
+The following command checks whether the cluster can maintain read and write quorum during maintenance when the node at alias ``myminio`` is taken down.

 .. code-block:: shell
    :class: copyable